JustusAdam/marvin-docs/source/adapters.rst

 Currently only one adapter is defined, which uses the the slack real time messaging api.
 A planned next adapter will be using the push notifications of the slack api.

-Users can define their own adapters of course but are strongly encouraged to release generic adapters publicly or `contribute them to marvin`_.
+Users can define their own adapters of course but are strongly encouraged to release generic adapters publicly or `contribute them to marvin <https://github.com/JustusAdam/marvin/pulls>`_.

-.. _contribute them to marvin: https://github.com/JustusAdam/marvin/pulls